Surajbnp/Indiegogo-Clone/README.md

 # Indiegogo-Clone
-This Readme contains details about my project.
+This Readme contains details about our project.
 I have built a cloned website of Indiegogo with some of its basic functionalities.
 This overall project was a part of our construct week at Masai School.

 ## About Project: